larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![placing summoner location](/images/battle_editor_mcgloc2.png)

-I put her right in the middle of my map, but you are welcome to put her where ever you want – it's your canvas of carnage!
+I put her right in the middle of my map, but you are welcome to put her where ever you want â€“ it's your canvas of carnage!

 (On a side note, that big 1 you clicked on is a big 1 because, eventually, you will also be able to place second and third summoners, like Zelemir and Tletl-Meztli!)